ebunle/Feedback-linearization-vs-cascaded-PI-for-an-islanded-grid-forming-inverter/README.md

-This package implements a full-state feedback-linearizing controller for the four-state islanded grid-forming inverter model in the synchronous dq frame, and compares it against the cascaded PI baseline of Guzman, Madrigal, and Melgoza-Vázquez (*Electricity*, 2025).
+This package implements a full-state feedback-linearizing controller for the four-state islanded grid-forming inverter model in the synchronous dq frame, and compares it against the cascaded PI baseline.

 ## Contents